 - Take a Historical Walking Tour: I always opt for a guided tour or small-group trips that take you through Madrid’s stunning architecture and rich cultural sites.

-Best Places to Stay Solo in Madrid
+Where to Stay in Madrid

-Getting Around Madrid Solo
+Getting Around Madrid

 To stay ahead and plan my routes, I downloaded the Madrid transport app, EMT & Metro Madrid.

-This app was hella handy providing real-time updates and route planning features that helped me make the most of my time exploring this dynamic capital city.
+This app was hella handy, providing real-time updates and route planning features that helped me make the most of my time exploring this dynamic capital city.

-📲 Download the Madrid Transit App (iPhone) Download the Madrid Transit App (Andriod)
+Download the Madrid Transit App (iPhone) Download the Madrid Transit App (Andriod)

 3. Valencia